TWO years FOUR months + THIRTY-TWO weeks pregnant

-It’s hard to describe the feeling I get, when I so desperately want you here, real, and not as a thought inside my mind.
-It seems the answer to bringing you back is so obvious, but for the life of me, I can’t seem to figure it out…
+It’s hard to describe the feeling I get, when I so desperately want you here and real, not as a thought inside my mind or unseen energy.
+It sometimes seems the answer to bringing you back is so obvious, but for the life of me, I can’t seem to figure it out…

 Like if I could just project myself far enough up into the clouds, I could burst through the Universe and somehow find where you’ve been hiding all this time.
 Or like there was truly a way to collect your scattered pieces and place them together, so I could hug and hold and hear you once again.

 But I have to shake these fantasies quickly, because they make me feel utterly unworthy, incapable of reeling you back into this realm.

 In reality, I know it’s absolutely beyond my control and more importantly, there is no “you,” sitting somewhere with your leather high heels and leopard pants, waiting for me or anyone else to come find you.

 And while I’ve particularly missed you during the past few weeks, I had an encounter that blew the emotional blues right out of my sappy bones, and replaced them with the reassuring reminder that you really are closer than I could possibly conceive.

 Yesterday Everett and I were having a good morning; our breakfast was easy, my coffee was strong, the weather had a relieving chill–all the little checks were correctly crossing off, and it put me in an easy state of appreciation.

 While on our routine walk, Everett looked back at me from below in his stroller, giving me this cute and contented smile.
 I could tell in his eyes, he was loving that beautiful morning just as much as his mom.